-cdec is a decoder, aligner, and learning framework for statistical machine translation and similar structured prediction models developed by Chris Dyer at CMU, his students, and lots of volunteers.
+cdec is a decoder, aligner, and learning framework for statistical machine translation and similar structured prediction models developed by Chris Dyer at the Language Technologies Institute in Carnegie Mellon University, his students, and lots of volunteers.
 It supports:

 |cdec-2014-06-15.tar.gz||Release notes for the 2014-06-15 version|

 |cdec-2014-01-28.tar.gz||Release notes for the 2014-01-28 version|